matthewhall78/hello-world/resume.md

 		- Managed communications across multiple Ministries for all affected systems
 		- Communication about project priority was shared with Executive in order to ensure that we had secure resourcing in order to complete on time
-- Experience in the supervision of staff: (April 2012 to Present, 3 yrs)
+- Experience managing a team of professionals: (April 2012 to Present, 3 yrs)
 	* Providing backup supervision of staff in the work section including:
 		- Mentoring 1 staff member on all HR related matters, with understanding of the Collective Agreement (3 years)
 		- Coaching 1 staff member in career planning, resume planning, and approaches to handle workplace concerns, as well as sensitive personal issues (3 years)
-	* Directing contractor teams for the MMRASI capital project (Dec 2013 to present)
+	* Directing the work of contractor teams for the MMRASI capital project (Dec 2013 to present)
 	* Supervising contractor teams to support the maintenance of software (since April 2007)
 		- Setting performance expectations and monitoring the performance
 		- Providing timely, direct feedback as recognition for work that exceeds the standards,